Top Posts

 The alarm went off long before sunrise and there was no time for breakfast.
 We grabbed a bottle of water, the camera and a museli bar before climbing into the truck in complete darkness.
 Our destination was Dune 45.

 Named simply because it sits 45 kilometres from Sesriem, Dune 45 is one of the most famous sand dunes in Namibia.
 By the time we arrived, dozens of people were already beginning the climb towards the summit.
-The climb takes around an hour, depending on your fitness level and how often you stop to admire the view from exhaustion.
+The climb can take anything from 20 minutes to an hour, but this is depending on your fitness level and how often you stop to admire the view from exhaustion.
 Walking on soft sand is hard work, but reaching the top just before sunrise is worth every step.

 As the sun rose over the Namib Desert, the dunes glowed shades of orange, red and gold.
 It was one of those moments where photographs simply don’t do it justice.